 Most people have heard about wills.
-In fact, many people have a passing acquaintance with estate planning and the documents that make up the estate plan.
-They hear terms like wills, trusts, healthcare directives, HIPAA Authorizations, powers of attorney, deeds, and wonder, what are they?
+Many people are familiar with estate planning and the documents that make up the estate plan.
+They hear terms like wills, trusts, healthcare directives, HIPAA Authorizations, powers of attorney, and deeds and wonder, what are they?
 What do they mean?
 What is the purpose of these documents?

-Over the next few days, I present a brief introduction to each of them.
+Over the next few days, I will briefly introduce each of them.
 For now, this post addresses the will.
-In Day 9, we will look at trusts.
-In Day 10, we will look at the Healthcare Directive.
-In Day 11, the HIPAA Authorization.
-In Day12, the Power of Attorney, and in Day 13, we will look at the real property deed.
+On Day 9, we will look at trusts.
+On Day 10, we will look at the Healthcare Directive.
+On Day 11, the HIPAA Authorization.
+On Day 12, the Power of Attorney, and in Day 13, we will look at the real property deed.

-It is a written document, a legal instrument that is signed and witnessed by the testator, the person creating the instrument.
-Since wills and trusts law is defined by each individual state, the state and not the federal government gets to determine the rules.
+It is a written document, a legal instrument signed and witnessed by the testator, the person creating the instrument.
+Since wills and trusts law is defined by each state, the state and not the federal government get to determine the rules.
 For the sake of simplicity, I focus here on California law.
 That said, I encourage you to research the law in your state.

 - Statutory Wills.
 California offers a statutory form.
-As long as the testator is at least 18-years old and of sound mind, they can execute a statutory will.
+As long as the testator is at least 18 years old and of sound mind, they can execute a statutory will.
 Here is an example of a statutory will.
-For a statutory will to be valid in California, the following must exists:
+For a statutory will to be valid in California, the following must exist:

-- All blank spaces must be completely filled out in the in the testator’s handwriting.
+- All blank spaces must be filled out in the testator’s handwriting.

-- The statutory will must be signed in the presence of two witnesses, who then must sign in the testator’s presence.
+- The statutory will must be signed by two witnesses, who then must sign in the testator’s presence.

 - The will must be personally signed by the testator.

 - Attested Wills.
 These are prepared by lawyers.
-They are generally preferred, because they are vetted by an attorney.
-Trusts and estate law is complicated and then you add the element of tax law.
-For that reason, a lawyer who is knowledgeable in the area of trusts and estates is needed to unravel the complicated provisions.
+They are generally preferred because they are vetted by an attorney.
+Trusts and estate law are complicated, and then you add the element of tax law.
+For that reason, a lawyer knowledgeable in trusts and estates is needed to unravel the complicated provisions.

 Here are some benefits of a will:

 - Specify an executor or personal representative.
 A will allows you to name an executor or personal representative.
-Where there is no trust, the executor of the will is the person responsible for bringing to conclusion your affairs after you die.
-Such actions generally include working with the probate court, gathering all of your assets including accounts and property, protecting those accounts and property, paying your debts, and giving what remains to your named beneficiaries.
-But, if there are no accounts or property in your individual name (because you have a fully funded revocable trust), this feature is not necessarily useful.
+Where there is no trust, the will executor is responsible for concluding your affairs after you die.
+Such actions generally include working with the probate court, gathering all of your assets, including accounts and property, protecting those accounts and property, paying your debts, and giving what remains to your named beneficiaries.
+But, this feature is not necessarily useful if no accounts or property are in your name (because you have a fully funded revocable trust).

 - Tends to cost less than a trust on the outset but may cost more to settle during court proceedings after death